UPS-API/UPS-SDKs/README.md

 UPS provides an SDK to help generate and refresh OAuth Tokens which are needed when consuming UPS APIs.

 ### Available SDKs
 - OAuth Token using **Client Credentials** - This allows the client to directly authorize itself using its client ID and secret.
-[Get the xxxx Package.](https://github.com/UPS-API/UPS-SDKs/pkgs/nuget/UPS.DotNet.AuthCode.SDK)
+[Get the Package.](https://github.com/UPS-API/UPS-SDKs/pkgs/nuget/UPS.DotNet.AuthCode.SDK)
 - OAuth Token using an **Authorization Code flow** - This involves obtaining an authorization code from UPS authorization server, which is then exchanged for an access token.
-[Get the xxxx Package.](https://github.com/UPS-API/UPS-SDKs/pkgs/nuget/UPS.DotNet.ClientCredentials.SDK)
+[Get the Package.](https://github.com/UPS-API/UPS-SDKs/pkgs/nuget/UPS.DotNet.ClientCredentials.SDK)

 ### Prerequisites
 Before you can utilize UPS OAuth APIs SDK, you must obtain the following: